HFS FAQ

 If your nodename and password combination aren't accepted, visit the HFS Backup Services Portal to double-check your registered nodename and to reset your password if necessary.

-How do I upgrade to a newer version of the Spectrum Protect software?
+How do I upgrade to a newer version of the Storage Protect software?

-To upgrade your Spectrum Protect software, use the client-specific instructions to install the latest version that is available for your operating system.
+To upgrade your Storage Protect software, use the client-specific instructions to install the latest version that is available for your operating system.

 Why was my client configuration not reporting to the correct server?